Filippo Marchese: Vincenzo Sinagra

 Like most mafiosi, Filippo Marchese was very elusive, and the primary source of information about his career in crime comes from Vincenzo Sinagra, an informant.
 Sinagra was not a member of the Mafia but just a common criminal who, in 1981, made the mistake of stealing from a mafioso.
 He was given three choices; leave Sicily, die or become a gofer for the Corleonesi.
 He opted for the third option and ended up working with Marchese in the Room of Death.

-Sinagra was arrested on August 11, 1982 when he was caught red-handed carrying out a contract killing, and after a year in custody he decided to become an informant and cooperated with the anti-Mafia judge Paolo Borsellino.
+Sinagra was arrested on 11 August 1982 when he was caught red-handed carrying out a contract killing, and after a year in custody he decided to become an informant and cooperated with the anti-Mafia judge Paolo Borsellino.
 He testified at the Maxi Trial of 1986–87, along with Tommaso Buscetta.
 Sinagra claimed at the Maxi Trial that it was invariably his job to hold the feet of those who died in the Room of Death while Marchese strangled them with a length of rope.
 Marchese was given an in absentia life sentence as part of the Maxi Trial in 1987, even though he was dead by then.

 Downfall

 Marchese had been a valuable asset to the Corleonesi during the Second Mafia War in 1981–82.
-Afterwards his violent nature was of no further use, and potentially marked him out as a threat to the leadership of the Commission bosses, Michele Greco and Salvatore Riina.
+Afterwards, his violent nature was of no further use, and potentially marked him out as a threat to the leadership of the Commission bosses, Michele Greco and Salvatore Riina.
 Sometime in September 1982, Filippo Marchese was led, with a pretext, to a warehouse by Salvatore Montalto.
 There he met fellow killers Pino Greco, Giuseppe Giacomo Gambino and Salvatore Cucuzza, who quickly grabbed and strangled him.
 His body was subsequently dissolved in acid, like many of Marchese's own victims.
-In order to confuse and weaken the reaction of Marchese's friends and relatives, Riina and his allies put out the rumor that Marchese had accidentally shot himself while cleaning a gun, and had to be quietly buried due to his notoriety.
-Already during the Maxi Trial there was speculation on whether he was dead, as Salvatore Contorno had learned, while in jail, that Marchese had been murdered, but the details surrounding his death were finally revealed when Cucuzza, one of his killers, became a pentito.
-Marchese's killer, Greco, himself was killed in 1985 by two of his own men on Toto Riina's orders, his underboss Vincenzo Puccio and a lieutenant, Giuseppe Lucchese, who later became boss of the Brancaccio-Ciaculli mandamento after Puccio was killed by Giuseppe Marchese in 1989, while Puccio was in prison.
+In order to confuse and weaken the reaction of Marchese's friends and relatives, Riina and his allies put out the rumour that Marchese had accidentally shot himself while cleaning a gun, and had to be quietly buried due to his notoriety.
+Already during the Maxi Trial, there was speculation on whether he was dead, as Salvatore Contorno had learned, while in jail, that Marchese had been murdered, but the details surrounding his death were finally revealed when Cucuzza, one of his killers, became a pentito.
+Marchese's killer, Greco, himself was killed in 1985 by two of his own men on Toto Riina's orders, his underboss Vincenzo Puccio and a lieutenant, Giuseppe Lucchese, who later became boss of the Brancaccio-Ciaculli mandamento after Puccio was killed by Marchese's nephew Giuseppe Marchese in 1989, while Puccio was in prison.
 Giuseppe Giacomo Gambino, on the other hand, committed suicide in prison in 1996.